Drop in a public YouTube episode link.

 What is included in the free plan?

 The free plan includes full existing library access.
-Current beta limits are 5 new reports per day, 25 new reports per week, and public YouTube episodes up to 4 hours; these limits may change later.
+Current beta limits are 10 new reports per week and public YouTube episodes up to 4 hours; these limits may change later.

 Do existing reports count toward my limit?